 State Funding.
 In Ohio, gas taxes, licensing fees and user fees account for 69% of the state’s road funding (Boesen, 2021).
-The Ohio Department of Transportation (ODOT) is responsible for the allocation of state funds, which are used for both maintenance and new construction.
+The Ohio Department of Transportation is responsible for the allocation of state funds, which are used for both maintenance and new construction.
 However, about 70% of funds go to new highway construction, 2% is given to local governments as grants and only 4% of state funds is directed towards road maintenance (Ohio Department of Transportation, 2023).
 The remaining funds are part of payroll & operating expenses, and other miscellaneous expenses.
 Hence, most of the road maintenance funding for local, neighborhood-specific roads in Ohio comes from local governments.

 Local Funding.
 Local governments in Ohio fund roads mainly through property taxes, although the extent of this funding varies across different localities.
 These municipalities have the authority to levy property taxes specifically for road maintenance, providing a crucial source of funding for the upkeep of local infrastructure.
-For instance, as per our correspondance with the Beavercreek Township, 61% of their road funds come from property taxes, and only 8% from gas taxes.
-Moreover, 77% of funding for roads in Beavercreek township is provided by the local government and 11% of overall local government budget is allocated to roadway maintenance (Public Service Department of Beavercreek Township, 2025).
+For instance, as per our correspondence with Beavercreek Township, 61% of its road funds come from property taxes, and only 8% from gas taxes.
+Moreover, 77% of funding for roads in Beavercreek Township is provided by the local government and 11% of overall local government budget is allocated to roadway maintenance (Public Service Department of Beavercreek Township, 2025).
 We can see that these local roads are primarily funded by local governments in Ohio and road maintenance funding is a significant part of the local government’s budget.

 Local Taxation in Ohio